darrenldl/oali/README.md

 For deployment purposes, it is recommended that you use the static binaries provided, which you can download via [GitHub releases](https://github.com/darrenldl/ocaml-linux-installer/releases)

+Simply run the downloaded binary (i.e. oali) in live CD to get started

 The static binaries of the installer are built via Travis CI using `ocaml/opam2:alpine` Docker image, and should be able to run on Arch Linux live CD without any further setup

 ## Answers to some "Why?" questions